 - A head of Department/School may forward nominations of faculty members per calendar year to the Dean and the Associate Dean Research, who will make the final decision.

 Nomination letter from the head of the department/school

 A short, non-technical description of the nominee's scholarly contributions

-A description of the research program to be conducted during the 5-year period of the chair, including expected outcome and impact (maximum 3 pages including references)
+A description of the research program to be conducted during the period of the chair, including expected outcome and impact (maximum three pages including references)

 The names of three external referees